derseeli/symfony_messenger_bug/README.md

 * symfony console debug:mess

 ### Problem (TLDR)
-When using several messenger buses and defining them in config/services.yaml the priority in the php attribute AsMessageHandler is ignored.
+When using multiple messenger buses and defining them in config/services.yaml the priority in the php attribute AsMessageHandler is ignored.